…to New South Wales, Australia

-Posts include days 445-457 in reverse chronological order.
+Posts include days 445-459 in chronological order.
 Click to read each short story.

 Betrayal is one of the hardest things to get past.
 When someone we love and trust betrays us, it changes our perception of our life, and it changes us.

 I was approaching Melbourne, which would close the loop.
 My drive around Australia was complete.
 After 6 months on the road, it felt surreal.
 It felt like I was coming home.

 Be part of the family of monthly contributors who receive access to exclusive content.

 Throughout her wild 3-week journey backpacking 220+ miles in the California Sierra Mountains, Christy encountered freezing temperatures, pelting hail storms, and losing her way, but found trail family, incredible views, and experiences that would change her life forever.
 Hiking up and over ten different mountain passes gave Christy a lot of time to think about why her nine-year marriage was falling apart, gave her the chance to truly embody her individualism, time to make new friends, and the strength she would need on and off the trail.
 Her life could never again be the same.

 This is one woman’s account of the three weeks she spent on the iconic trail.